AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/21_ES2019_what_is_coming.md

 // ['a', 'b', 'c', 'd', 'e', 'f']
 ```

-`Array.prototype.flatMap()` is identical to the previous one with regards to the way it handles the 'depth' argument but instead of simply flattening an array, with `flatMap()` we can also map over it and return the result in the new array.
+`Array.prototype.flatMap()` is identical to the previous one with regards to the way it handles the depth argument, but instead of simply flattening an array, with `flatMap()` we can also map over it and return the result in the new array.

 ```javascript
 let greeting = ["Greetings from", " ", "Vietnam"];